kbrown1224/portfolio/README.md

 ## Why Quasar

 Quasar is a super cool framework.
 The reason I picked it in the first place is because it has a ton of really cool components, so less work for me!
 On top of that, I really like that Quasar will allow me to use a single codebase to build many types of apps.
 This one here is obviously a web page, built as a SPA.
 But there are a lot of other build options that come with the Quasar CLI.
+I also find Quasar's documentation and starter projects extremely helpful and well written.